Our Commitments

 Emerald Stay has been supporting Sadhana Forest for 4 years.
 What initially motivated your approach?

 I’ve always been interested in CSR issues.
-This interest grew and was translated into action during Covid, thanks in particular to the training provided by La Fresque du Climat and Jean-Marc Jancovics online course at the École des Mines.
+This interest grew and was translated into action during Covid, thanks in particular to the training provided by La Fresque du Climat and Jean-Marc Jancovici online course at the École des Mines.
 I was determined that this entrepreneurial adventure should have a strong social and environmental responsibility component.
 However, being aware of the complexity of the subject, I wanted to surround myself with experts who had both theoretical and practical knowledge, which is what I found in Laure from our very first discussions.

 @Laure